-We need to look at all the factors – hormonal imbalances, emotional trauma, metabolism, toxins, and so much more.
-It can seem overwhelming, but there are plenty of diet and lifestyle changes – some very small and easy to implement – that you can make to get your weight loss started.
+It can seem overwhelming, but there are plenty of diet and lifestyle changes – some very small and easy to implement – that can jumpstart your weight loss.
 The tips below will help you transform not just your weight, but your whole life.
-Losing weight is where you start – but the overall goal is to live a happy, healthy life!
+Losing weight may be where you start – but the overall goal is to change your life to be as happy and healthy as possible!

 1. Exercise smarter, not harder